pchalamet/fbus/README.md

 See `FBus.IBusSerializer`.

 ## Consumers
 Consumers can be configured at will.
 There is one major restriction: only one handler per type is supported.
 If you want several subscribers, you will have to handle delegation.
+Handler can support async.

-See `FBus.IBusConsumer<>`.
+See `FBus.IBusConsumer<>` and `FBus.IAsyncBusConsumer<>`.

 ## Hooks
 Allow one to observe errors while processing messages.